nanome-ai/nanome-lib/doc/source/ui.rst

   :width: 400
   :alt: z-fighting

 If you look closely, you will see that the text intersects with its background.
-This happens when two objects are exactly on the same plan.
+This happens when two objects are exactly on the same plane.

 To fix this issue, try to set the :attr:`~nanome.api.ui.layout_node.LayoutNode.forward_dist` of your foreground element (here, the text)